bugsink/bugsink/DESIGN-performance.md

 ## Some thoughts on performance

+### Thoughts after implementing eviction

+(See also contents of ./performance/stress-with-eviction/)

+* Surprise 1: 50 events/s (60% more than what I found below)
+* Surprise 2: in this config, I _am_ getting snappea backlog.

+### Original thoughts

 Now that we have playground.bugsink.com, I could get some real data on that system too.

 I suppose the most "interesting" finding is that the ~30/s events I can handle seem to be entirely limited by the